andreasprlic/andreasprlic.github.io/_pages/cv.md

 		 I enjoy combining my IT and science skills to deliver high performance and scalable scientific algorithms, applications, and web sites for large user communities.
 	</p>

 	<p>
-		More than 15 years of experience in bioinformatics software development.
+		More than 15 years of experience in software development for bioinformatics and clinical diagnostics.
 	</p>